potassco/clingo/DEVELOP.md

 # Build Environment

-The clang project that ships with conda does not come with an up to date libc++.
-Hence, the commands below simply setup a basic development environment and installs the required clang manually.
+The clang project that ships with conda does not come with an up-to-date libc++.
+Hence, the commands below setup a development environment with a manually complied clang.

-Bring some cups of coffee to wait out the build process!
+Bring some cups of coffee to wait out the build process and note that this won't work on MacOS!

 ```
 # create conda environment